How to Slay at Sending Cold E-Mails with the Perfect Pitch

 4 min read

 When it comes to cold e-mailing folks the rules are simple.
 You just need to make sure you crush them.
-With a little bit of imagination and a strong desire to succeed, you can…will send cold e-mails that will make you stand out and get replies.
+With a little bit of imagination and a strong desire to succeed, you can…no, will send cold e-mails that will make you stand out and get replies.
 I have sent countless cold e-mails since I stepped out of college almost a decade ago.
 From e-mailing White House staffers to CEOs, some have landed me jobs and some 1 on 1 meetings.
 Here are my simple guidelines for slaying the cold e-mail game.

 1) E-mail subject needs to be intriguing